US threatens to withdraw troops from Germany | DW | 09.08.2019

 "It is really insulting to expect that the US taxpayer pays for more than 50,000 Americans in Germany, but the Germans use their trade surplus for domestic purposes," US Ambassador Richard Grenell told the DPA news agency, in comments carried widely by German media on Friday.

-His remarks come after the US ambassador to Poland, Georgette Mosbacher, tweeted that her host country would be happy for the American troops in Germany to come there instead.
+His remarks come after the US ambassador to Poland, Georgette Mosbacher, tweeted that her country would be happy for the American troops in Germany to move there instead.

 US President Donald Trump had also mentioned the possibility of moving some American troops from Germany to Poland in talks with Polish President Andrzej Duda in Washington in June, something that was also mentioned by Grenell.